Role of Partial Transpose and Generalized Choi maps in Quantum Dynamical Semigroups involving Separable and Entangled States: Introduction

-\section{introduction}
+\section{Introduction}

-Quantum inseparability or entanglement plays a significant role in quantum communication.
-The concept goes back to A.~Einstein, E.~Schr\"odinger and their contemporaries way back in the 1930s.
-Important practical applications have been envisaged in recent years by computer scientists, mathematicians and physicists.
-Various necessary and sufficient conditions were given by M. Horodecki, P. Horodecki and R. Horodecki \cite{hhh}, A. Peres \cite{ap}, R. Simon \cite{rs}, for instance.
-B. M. Terhal and P. Horodecki \cite{th}, came up with different levels in terms of Schmidt numbers.
-E. St{\o}rmer \cite{es2}, has strengthened and formulated the theory in the context of operator algebras.
-The dynamics of entanglement in continuous variable open systems has been a recent phenomenon.
-Particular emphasis is on Gaussian states, to mention a few, T. Yu and J. H. Eberly \cite{ye}, M. N. Wolf and J. I Cirac \cite{wc}, A. Isar (\cite{ai}, \cite{ai1}, \cite{ai2}, \cite{ai3}), G. Adesso and Animesh Datta \cite{gaad}.
+Quantum inseparability or entanglement plays a significant role in quantum communication.\ The concept goes back to A.~Einstein, E.~Schr\"odinger and their contemporaries way back in the 1930s.\ Important practical applications have been envisaged in recent years by computer scientists, mathematicians and physicists.
+Various necessary and sufficient conditions were given by M.~Horodecki, P.~Horodecki and R.~Horodecki \cite{hhh}, A.~Peres \cite{ap}, for instance.\ B.M.~Terhal and P.~Horodecki \cite{th} came up with different levels in terms of Schmidt numbers.\ E.~St{\o}rmer \cite{es2} has strengthened and formulated the theory in the context of operator algebras.\ The dynamics of entanglement in continuous variable open systems with particular emphasis on Gaussian states has also been well studied, but we will not go into that in this paper.\ We confine our attention mainly to bipartite finite-dimensional setup in this article.

-0.1in The next section is devoted to the basics of separable and entangled states and maps as well as of quantum dynamical semigroups.
-It also includes a few simple new results.
-In the third section we study the separability and entanglement of the so-called Choi maps (\cite{mdc},\cite{mdc1}) and their generalisations introduced and studied mainly by Seung-Hyeok Kye, Sung Je Cho and Sa Ge Lee in (\cite{shk}, \cite{ckl}).
-The have corresponding Choi matrices can have all possible ranks.
-We may mention that recently entangled states of low rank have been studied in detail by M. B. Ruskai and E. M. Werner [RW], L. Chen and D. M. Dokovic (\cite{cd1}, \cite{cd2}) and others.
-We utilise the recent work of S. R. Garcia and J. E. Tener \cite{gt} on unitary equivalence of a matrix to its transpose in Section 4.
-Finally we come to our objective in the last section.